Clean your wheels first

 We like to start by cleaning our wheels first, as they are generally the dirtiest part of the car, and the grime off them is not what you want going onto your freshly washed car.
 Also, it's more time efficient to wash afterwards, so you don't have the rinse water sitting on your cars panels for a longer period after washing.

 We've always liked using pressure washers to help detail our cars, and they help a lot with wheel cleaning.
-If you don’t have a pressure washer, and you’re using a hose, or your wheels needed some extra cleaning after the pressure washer, grab the dedicated Wheels bucket (place a Grit Guard in it if you like) Add half a capful of any of our car washes and then fill it to the desired level and suds it up using the hose or pressure washer.
+If you don’t have a pressure washer, and you’re using a hose, or your wheels needed some extra cleaning after the pressure washer, grab the dedicated Wheels bucket (place a Great Barrier Thingy in it if you like).
+Add half a capful of any of our car washes and then fill it to the desired level and suds it up using the hose or pressure washer.
 Get the bucket situated next to the first wheel you are going to clean.